ECF/DubboProvider/README.md

 	karaf@root()> feature:install -v ecf-rs-distribution-dubbo-server

-This will produce output showing the installation and start of multiple bundles, and complete with:
+With the -v (verbose) argument, this will produce output showing the installation and start of multiple bundles, and complete with:

 	...multiple lines of output...
 	  org.eclipse.ecf.osgi.services.remoteserviceadmin.console/1.2.0.v20180713-1805